hasanatkazmi/provenance-stats/README.md

 ### provenance-stats

-This reporsitory contains system setup, test generation and test stats generation scripts for instrumentation tradeoff and comparision work at SRI.
+This framework cointains codebase that helps compare different provenance auditing methods.
+More specifically, this repository is collection of system setup, test generation and test stats generation scripts for instrumentation tradeoff and comparision work at SRI International.

-##Work in progress.
-Do not use!
+This framework currently uses [SPADE] [1] as provenance auditing collection tool.
+This comparision matrix includes both compile time and runtime instumentation.
+For compile time insturmenation, we are using LLVM based code injecting tool that is shipped as part of SPADE.
+For run time instumentation, we use two types of two methods: syscall level provenance tracking using Strace and tracking of data during runtime using dtracker tool.

 Tested on Ubuntu 14.04 LTS 32 bit only.

 - `setup`: Scripts related to setting up the system to run tests.